Badlands National Park Photography Workshop

 -

 It's both, with an emphasis on decision-making in the field.
 You'll photograph strong Badlands locations, but the focus is on how choices come together, including where to place the camera, what to include in the frame, and when to wait for light.
-Andy is present throughout the day to talk through those decisions as conditions change.
+Andy is present in the field throughout the workshop to help participants talk through those decisions as conditions change.
 Instruction is available without being forced, and participants can work at their own pace.

 - How fast-paced are the days?